calumball/ori/README.md

 ## Usage

-Check out the repo into `$GOPATH/github.com/calumball/ori/` or run `go get github.com/calumball/ori`.
+Check out the repo into `$GOPATH/github.com/calumball/ori/`.

 Run all commands in this section from the root of the repo.